darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 There's a further subtlety in comparing with signed floating-point zeroes, which we'll punt on by expelling negative zeroes in constants from the subset of the language we're going to handle.
-A `check_conformity` module, not presented in this chapter, can be called to make sure the input program is in our subset.
+A `check_conformity` module, not presented in this article, can be called to make sure the input program is in our subset.